MadeaRiggs/Fake-product-detection-/README.md

 # Fake-product-detection-
-fake product detection based on reviews
+It is a web-based fake product detection system based on reviews.
+The reviews are collected, analysed and depending on the adjectives' sentiment, they are classified into positive, neutral and negative reviews.